Bubble deformation by a turbulent flow: Conclusion

-\review{At high Weber number, break-up occurs within a single eddy turn-over time, and such close to the linear regime of deformation.
-These findings have significant implications: the ability to predict bubble deformation and break-up time from the turbulence statistics is now possible, by extracting the turbulence statistics and computing spherical harmonics decomposition of the corresponding mode 2 and 3.
+\review{At high Weber number, break-up occurs within a single eddy turn-over time, and close to the linear regime of deformation.
+These findings have significant implications: the ability to predict bubble deformation and break-up time from the turbulence statistics is now possible, by extracting the turbulence statistics and computing the spherical harmonics decomposition of the corresponding mode 2 and 3.
 According to our theory and as shown in the final section, the statistics of such modes directly provide the bubble lifetime, if one assumes a maximum deformation threshold.
 Our data typically suggest $\zeta_\Omega/R_0 \approx 0.74$.
 The deformation also shows significant increase of higher frequency modes, which could be related at high Weber number to the appearance of much smaller child bubbles.
-More elaborate model would require a better estimate of the deformation statistics at break-up.}
+A more elaborate model would require a better estimate of the deformation statistics at break-up.}

-Experimental work probing the full three dimensional turbulence, while challenging, could further test these results on bubble deformation, bubble lifetime and break-up in turbulence, together with simulations at higher turbulent Reynolds number investigating the role of the ratio between the turbulent length scale and the bubble deformation dynamics.
-Similarly, this numerical framework could be used to explore the child bubble size distribution resulting from bubble break-up and its relationship with the turbulence statistics.
+\reviewthird{Experimental work probing the full three dimensional turbulence, while challenging, could further test these results on bubble deformation, bubble lifetime and break-up in turbulence.
+Another prospect involves simulations at higher turbulent Reynolds number investigating the roles of the ratio between the turbulent length scales and the bubble deformation dynamics, as well as the local coupling between the turbulent flow in the dense phase and the bubble deformations.
+Similarly, this numerical framework could be used to explore the child bubble size distribution resulting from bubble break-up (see \citet{Riviere2021}) and its relationship with the turbulence statistics.}